Never thought hashtag would be used so much: Chris Messina

 He, however, says he has concerns over the use of social media to influence opinions and that amid so much use of social media to communicate, people should not lose the ability to interact in real life.
 He also said the next big thing on the internet will be "voice-based usage" instead of typing or using touch screens.

-"Whether I imagined or contemplated this, (while using hashtag for first time), not necessarily, but I did think that social media will be very important and people should be allowed to participate in conversation on social media without having to go to central authority for permission," says Messina, who was here to attend an event.
-In those times (in 2007 when internet users were very few) for creating a website, people had to go to central authority (of internet) like registrar, pay money and build a website and get working on it, the US-based inventor said.
+"Whether I imagined or contemplated this, (while using hastag for the first time), not necessarily, but I did think that social media will be very important and people should be allowed to participate in conversation on social media without having to go to central authority for permission," says Messina, who was here to attend an event.
+In those times (in 2007 when internet users were very few) for creating a website, people had to go to a central authority (of the internet) like registrar, pay money and build a website and get working on it, the US-based investor said.

 "The idea behind hashtag was to have a place on the internet where anybody can start a conversation, like on a street, and others can join in," he says.
 Messina first used the hashtag in a tweet in 2007.